Make sure you're on the latest version

 From the Track List

-1. Open the Track List from the Data menu.
+1. Open the Track List (Left Rail > Manage > Tracks).

 2. Use the checkboxes to select the tracks you want to delete.

-1. Display the tracks you want to manage on the map.
+1. Show the tracks you want to manage on the map.

-3. Drag a rectangle or draw a lasso around the tracks on the map.
-Any track that touches the selection area is selected.
+3. Drag a rectangle or draw a lasso around the tracks.
+Tracks that intersect the selection are picked.
+You can also click individual tracks to toggle them.

-Tip: Locked tracks are skipped during selection — they cannot be accidentally deleted.
+Tip: Locked tracks are skipped during Rectangle/Lasso selection, so you can’t accidentally delete them.
 See “Lock a Track” below.

 Lock a Track

 Locking a track prevents it from being accidentally deleted.
-Locked tracks are also skipped when using the Track Select tool for bulk operations.
+Locked tracks are also skipped when using the Rectangle or Lasso Track Select tools for bulk operations.

 From the Track List

-1. Open the Track List from the Data menu.
+1. Open the Track List (Left Rail > Manage > Tracks).

-2. Click the lock icon in the lock column for any track to toggle its locked state.
+2. Click the lock icon in the lock column on any row to toggle its locked state.

 Lists & Organization